ajosedev/knowledge/zettel/20211029153348-design-token-semantics.md

 However this probably can be extended too far and get confusing, do you need separate tokens for menu-bg, card-bg, etc?
 Don't go overboard.

+Interesting to note that this is a low-level layer of abstraction.
+Sometimes abstracting at this level is not the best solution.
+Instead of making a new token, you may want to abstract higher.
+For example: a different component API, or a component, or a template that abstracts the idea behind tokens entirely.
+Given a token for 'Heading':
+- could have a token for 'Page Heading'
+- could be a component, e.g. PageHeading
+- could be part of a Page component
+- could not exist entirely

 [[20211029152633-design-token-names]]

 [[design]]